Aashika31446/Aashika31446/README.md

 ### 💫 A Bit About Me

-I'm most drawn to **Backend Development, Full-Stack Engineering, and applied Machine Learning** — the kind of work where you're not just moving data around but actually reasoning about how a system should be structured.
+I'm most drawn to **Backend Development, Full-Stack Engineering, and data analitics** — the kind of work where you're not just moving data around but actually reasoning about how a system should be structured.
 I'd rather spend an extra hour designing something properly than patch it five times later.

 * 🔭 Currently building projects that combine AI, automation, and solid backend design.
 * 🌱 Sharpening my skills in Data Structures & Algorithms, Machine Learning, System Design, and Cloud fundamentals (Docker, CI/CD).